Stable distributions and domains of attraction for unitarily invariant Hermitian random matrix ensembles: The Generalised Central Limit Theorem

 The equivalence of (1) and (3) is also a consequence of the invariance and the fourth line of~\eqref{heavy-equi}.
 Indeed the corresponding equation is now

 in combination with the uniqueness of the Haar measure for $\U(N)/\U^N(1)$ which shows the equivalence. \end{proof}

-As we have seen in the introduction we have pointed out, a particular class of invariant ensembles which have a rich analytic and algebraic structure are the P\'olya ensembles.
-There are different kinds of these ensembles, multiplicative ones~\cite{KK2019,KK2016,FKK2021,KFI2019,Kieburg2020,KIeburg2019,KLZF2020} with additive ones~\cite{KR2016,FKK2021,Kieburg2019}.
-We are naturally interested in those which are related to the additive convolution on $\Herm(N)$ that have a joint probability density of the eigenvalues
+In the introduction, we have pointed out a particular class of invariant ensembles which have a rich analytical and algebraic structure called P\'olya ensembles.
+There are different kinds of these ensembles, multiplicative ones~\cite{KK2019,KK2016,FKK2021,KFI2019,Kieburg2020,KIeburg2019,KLZF2020} and additive ones~\cite{KR2016,FKK2021,Kieburg2019}.
+We are naturally interested in those which are related to the additive convolution on $\Herm(N)$ that have a joint probability density of the eigenvalues~\cite[Definition 2.3]{FKK2021}

 in particular it holds $f_{\diag}(x)=\prod_{j=1}^N\omega(x_j)$ with $\omega$ a suitably differentiable and integrable probability density on $\R$ for the joint density of the diagonal entries in~\eqref{2.3.2}, see~\cite{KR2016,FKK2021,Kieburg2019}.
 Thus, a natural question is whether those additive P\'olya ensembles can be heavy-tailed.
 Unfortunately, this is not the case as the positivity of the probability density enforces an exponential tail decay as we show in the next statement.